AndresPradGo/navcraft-web-app/README.md

 # <a id="motivation"></a> 🌟 Motivation

-NavCraft APP was developed with one goal:
+NavCraft APP was developed to achieve one goal:

 > Help someone with minimum navigation knowledge plan a flight.